Pulaski County License Hearing Guide

 Just arrested for a DUI in Pulaski, Georgia?
 The next few days are critical for protecting your driving privileges.
 While you're facing criminal charges, there's also an administrative process that can lead to a license suspension – completely separate from the criminal court.
 This guide will walk you through the process and give you the immediate steps you need to take to potentially save your license.

-The administrative process is handled by the Georgia Department of Driver Services (DDS) and centers around an Administrative License Revocation (ALR) hearing.
+A DUI arrest in Pulaski triggers two separate legal actions.
+First, there's the criminal case in the Pulaski County Courthouse, where you'll face potential jail time, fines, and a criminal record if convicted.
+Second, there's an administrative process handled by the Georgia Department of Driver Services (DDS) related to your driver's license.
+This administrative process is called an Administrative License Revocation (ALR) hearing.
 This hearing determines whether your license will be suspended based on the circumstances of your arrest.
 It's crucial to understand that this is a separate process from your criminal DUI case.
 You can be found not guilty in criminal court and still have your license suspended through the ALR process, and vice versa.

 This is not an exaggeration: you have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
 Missing this deadline automatically results in a license suspension.
 No exceptions are typically made.

-Online: Visit the Georgia DDS website (dds.georgia.gov).
+- Online: Visit the Georgia DDS website (dds.georgia.gov).
 Look for the section on DUI and Administrative License Revocations.
-The exact location may vary, so use the search function on the DDS website to find "ALR Hearing Request."
+Use the search function on the DDS website to find "ALR Hearing Request."

-Phone: Contact the DDS at their customer service number.
+- Phone: Contact the DDS at their customer service number.
 Be prepared for potential wait times.
-Get the name of the person you speak with and a confirmation number for your request.

-Mail: Send a written request to the DDS address (which you can find on their website).
+- Mail: Send a written request to the DDS address.
 This is the least recommended method due to the risk of delays.
 If you choose this option, send it via certified mail with return receipt requested to prove it was received within the 15-day window.

 - Your full name